Samriddhi430/mydigitalportfolio/README.md

 # mydigitalportfolio
 Hello all!
-Here is my digital portfolio that I have created using MERN stack
+Here is my digital portfolio that I have created using web development.